divyanka-pagare/documentation/Git-and-Github.md

 - merge pull request = 1 commit

 # Pull
-(Fetch Changes from remote repository to local machine)
+Fetch Changes from remote repository to local machine

-- git pull origin main
-    used to fetch and download content from a remote repo and immidiately       update the local repo to match that content.
+- git pull origin main    // used to fetch and download content from a remote repo and immidiately update the local repo to match that content.

 # Merge Conflicts
 An event that takes place when Git is unable to automatically resolve       differences in code between two commits.

 ```
 Ex.